kubesphere/kubesphere/README.md

 ## Demo environment

-🎮 Using the account `demo1 / Demo123` to log in the [demo environment](https://demo.kubesphere.io/).
-Please note the account is granted view access.
+🎮 [KubeSphere Lite](https://kubesphere.cloud/en/console/managed-cluster/) provides you with free, stable, and out-of-the-box managed cluster service.
+After registration and login, you can easily create a K8s cluster with KubeSphere installed in only 5 seconds and experience feature-rich KubeSphere.

-🖥 You can also have a quick view of [Demo video](https://youtu.be/YxZ1YUv0CYs).
+🖥 You can view the [Demo Video](https://youtu.be/YxZ1YUv0CYs) to get started with KubeSphere.
 ## Features

 <details>